DeepaBekal/Java/CS106A/Yahtzee Game/README.md

 <h2> Yahtzee Game </h2>

 It is a multi player dice game.
 There are 5 dice, 1 to 4 players, 13 scoring categories.
 In each round of the game the player rolls the dice and selects one category among the 13 categories of score.
 At the end of 13th round, the player with the highest score is declared as winner.
-Implemented with Graphics, 2-Dimensional Arrays, Array List
+Implemented with Graphics, 2-Dimensional Arrays, Array List.

 <h3> Walkthrough </h3>